jline/jline3/README.md

  - Lists
  - Expandable Choices (multiple key based answers for a question with help and optional list navigation)
  - Yes/No-Questions

+ A screen recording of the basic elements demo can be fund on Youtube [console UI demo](https://youtu.be/6dB3CyOX9rU).

 # Dependencies

 Console UI uses jansi and jline for the dirty console things.